Why the Weather Affects Your Locks

 Hot Weather and Locks

-Additionally in Winter there are the long dark evenings and mornings to contend with which make it so much easier for opportunist burglars.
+Additionally, in winter, there are the long dark evenings and mornings to contend with which make it so much easier for opportunist burglars.
 If you are already checking your locks and security on a regular basis its worth ensuring that you have adequate lighting around the entrance to your property.
 Keep hedges trimmed so that they don’t provide shelter for anyone up to no good.
 Make sure that the Shed and garage that may not be used as much in the colder months are secure and that their locks are lubricated to keep out the damp.

 Lock Problems Caused by Weather FAQs